Cancer Care: How to Eat When You Don’t Want To

 Use Greek yogurt, milk or nutritional supplement drinks for extra calories and protein and add dry milk powder or protein powder.

 Eat your favorite foods with friends and family.
-Have meals outside in good weather, or watch a favorite television show or movie while you eat.
+Have meals outside in good weather.
+Listen to your favorite music or watch your favorite television show or movie while you eat.

 Allow friends, family, and your support system to cook for you or help you prepare meals and snacks.
 Use curbside or home delivery services for groceries and meals.